Skip to main content

 Budget Hierarchy

-• Hover over a point on the graph to see a point-in-time view of the cumulative budget and spend.
+• Hover over a point on the graph to see a point-in-time view of the cumulative budget, actual spend, and the difference between the two values.

 • In the table, if the budget is a parent budget in the hierarchy, any immediate child budgets are listed along with their related performance.
 You can click the link for any listed child budget to move to the Hierarchy screen for that particular child budget.